Taupe Color

 CMYK: (0, 17, 31, 72)

-The word, taupe, originates from the French word, taupe, and the Latin word, Talpa, which translates to “mole,” as it was primarily used to describe moleskin.
-Notably, variations of taupe have appeared on the Pantone Color Trend Reports over the years.
+The word, taupe, originates from the French, and also the Latin word, Talpa, which translates to “mole,” as it was primarily used to describe moleskin.
+Notably, variations of have appeared on the Pantone Color Trend Reports over the years.
 Recently, ‘Warm Taupe’ was featured on the Fall 2016 color palette.
-Taupe provides the perfect backdrop to complement and offset brighter colors.
+Now in 2025, the color is seeing a resurgence, with many designers embracing it as a standout trend for its warmth, versatility, and calming presence in modern interiors.

 As for its most common applications, taupe is an incredibly versatile color that can be used in nearly every aspect of art and design, such as home decor, architecture, branding, and fashion design.

-When used in a color palette for the home — it pairs best with colors that keep it from looking dull or bland — the easiest way to determine this is to reference the color wheel.
-The complement of taupe on the color wheel is blue, while its split-complements are purple and blue.
-Split-complements are the two colors directly adjacent to a color’s complementary (or opposite) color on the color wheel.
+When used in a home color palette, it pairs best with colors that prevent it from looking dull.
+The easiest way to find these colors is to refer to the color wheel.
+First be sure to select your perfect color of taupe.
+The complement of taupe on the color wheel is blue, while its split complements are purple and blue.
+Split-complements are the two colors next to a color’s opposite color on the color wheel.

 Taupe Living Room